-In the late 1970's, a British Industrial and Occupational Psychologist, Dr Michael Kirton, started to make sense of how people prefer to solve problems.
-He observed that the style with which people solved problems could be placed on a spectrum:
+In the 1970's British Industrial and Occupational Psychologist, Dr Michael Kirton

+started to explore how people preferred to solve problems.
+He observed the styles people used could be placed on a spectrum:

 .
 Examples include Nikolai Tesla, Elon Musk and Steve Jobs.